bobbae/gcp/challenges/lshw-minio/README.md

 * FYI: Each object/file can have data which is the content as in our JSON machine data.
 Each object/file can also have meta-data, which is data about data, attached to the file.

-* Create meta data for this object/file `machineinfo.json` that contains tag `NumberOfCores` with and integer value, e.g. { "NumberOfCores": 4}.
-You will read the `NumberOfCores` information from your `machineinfo.json` content and create a meta data for the `machineinfo.json` file which is attached to the file.
+* Create meta data for this object/file `machineinfo.json` that contains tag `MyMetadata` with and integer value, e.g. { "MyMetadata": 14}.
+You will assign a random number to `MyMetadata` which is  an additional metadata for your file.

 * An easy way to
 create meta data for an object may be available in various APIs, e.g. https://github.com/mmm1513/pyminio whic happens to be for Python.
 You do not have to use Python or this API.